Above the Noise - My Story of Chasing Calm - E-book - ePub

 À propos des auteurs

-DEMAR DEROZAN is a guard/forward for the Chicago Bulls.
-He previously played for the San Antonio Spurs and the Toronto Raptors.
-An Olympic gold medallist and six-time NBA All-Star, DeRozan is the all-time leader in points for the Toronto Raptors and one of the most beloved Raptors players of all time.
-The father of five frequently returns to the gymnasium at Lueders Park, the community centre in Compton where he once practised as a teenager, to mentor the next generation of basketball players.
+DEMAR DEROZAN is a six-time NBA All-Star, two-time gold medalist for the United States Men's Basketball Team and the all-time leader in points for the Toronto Raptors.
+A father of five, DeRozan frequently returns to community centers in Compton, California, where he once practiced as a teenager, to mentor the next generation of basketball players.
 DAVE ZARUM is an award-winning sportswriter and editor and the author of NBA 75: The Definitive History.

 He lives in Toronto.